legalize-dev/legalize-nl/nl/BWBR0035791.md

 An important new feature of this frequency plan is that frequency use for vital government tasks is assigned on the condition that its use has been justified.
 This concerns tasks like policing, public order and state security, rescue services, air traffic management, vessel traffic control, defence, public service broadcasting, and scientific use.
 In the table this is indicated by: ‘Aangewezen voor het ministerie van ...’
 The ministries concerned have each produced a spectrum need justification plan (BehoefteOnderbouwingsPlan/BOP).

+In case of a licence-free spectrum (‘zonder vergunning’), the Dutch usage restrictions are published in the [Regeling gebruik van frequentieruimte zonder vergunning 2008](https://wetten.overheid.nl/jci1.3:c:BWBR0023553).
+This decree mirrors, among other parts, ERC Recommendation 70-03, relating to the Use of Short Range Devices (SRD).

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

 ### Annex 5, Summary of this Dutch Frequency Plan

-In case of a licence-free spectrum (‘zonder vergunning’), the Dutch usage restrictions are published in the [Regeling gebruik van frequentieruimte zonder vergunning 2008](https://wetten.overheid.nl/jci1.3:c:BWBR0023553).
-This decree mirrors, among other parts, ERC Recommendation 70-03, relating to the Use of Short Range Devices (SRD).
+In Annex 4, indicated by HOL[...], a list is provided of the Dutch national footnotes, with extra information on bands e.g. use conditions, on regionally admitted and restricted use, on coupling with particular other bands, etc.

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.